top of page

 For years, my art was rooted in trauma.
 Sublimating pain into paint, I visually conjured the demons I battled.
 My compositions were dominated by dark color palettes, screaming faces, tendrilled monstrosities.
 Inevitably, reviving my haunting specters took an emotional toll.
 What began as cathartic became arduous and excruciating – like each time I put brush to canvas, I was carving into my own skin.

 Thus, I make art that fills me with delight.
-Art that reminds me of the wholeness and love that suffuse my life, that cradle my soul despite my hurting flesh.
-Debilitating pain and fatigue are abhorred but steadfast companions, returning dependably each day like the rising sun.
-But when I sit at my easel conjuring colorful compositions bursting with levity, I can endure.
+Art that reminds me of the wholeness and love that suffuse my life, that cradles my soul despite my hurting flesh.
+Debilitating pain and fatigue are despised but dependable companions, returning reliably each day like the rising sun.
+But when I sit at my easel conjuring colorful compositions bursting with levity, drawing upon joy of the past to assuage suffering of the present, I can endure.